iTwin/bis-schemas/README.md

 To setup and use this tool locally, follow the instructions in [imodel-schema-validator readme.md](https://github.com/iTwin/bis-schema-validation/tree/master/imodel-schema-validator).

+### Schema Inventory

+The SchemaInventory.json file at the root of the bis-schemas repository contains an up-to-date inventory of all schemas in the bis-schemas repository.
+The schema inventory must be updated using the npm task 'updateSchemaInventory', defined in the bis-schemas package.json, for all pull-requests that define new schemas.
+This includes a new version of a work-in-progress schema or a new released schema.
+Missing schemas will cause the `Bis Schemas - TS Validation (Github)` build to fail during pull-requests builds of the bis-schemas repository.

+#### New Released Schemas

+The 'updateSchemaInventory' task will also add new Schema entries found in release folders with the added step of generating a Sha1 hash for the new schema.
+You must manually update the 'approved' and 'verified' fields of the new schema entry in SchemaInventory.json or the validation (noted above) will fail during pull-request builds.

 ## Schema Packaging - *WIP*

 See [Schema Release Proposal](./docs/schema-release-process.md)